Best Wireless Adapter For Hacking in Kali Linux (2018 Review)

 sudo apt-get install aircrack-ng

-PRO TIP: You can also use the "lsusb" command which shows you information about your USB ports and the devices connect to them, as well as the chipset used by a network adapter.
+PRO TIP: You can also use the "lsusb" command which displays information about your USB ports and the devices connect to them, as well as the chipset used by your network adapter.

 As a final test, I wanted to see which adapter can successfully capture handshakes passively (without forcing a client to reconnect).
 So, I had all three adapters configured to listen in on the same channel and I left them airodump-ing for 24 hours.